-Again, we had a hugely successful Charity Golf Day at Burhill Golf Course in June and we will be back at Burhill on Thursday 28th May which will be our 10th consecutive year and 15 years since the charity was ‘born’.
+Again, we had a hugely successful Charity Golf Day at Burhill Golf Course and we will be back at Burhill on Friday 1st Oct 2021.

 This is a rough itinerary which may change at any time and we will be playing on the Old Course.